NJUCM-BJUCM-TCM-AI/Med-Shicheng/README.md

 - difficulty in scaling and disseminating high-quality clinical expertise,
 - and persistent scarcity of advanced clinical resources.

 To address these challenges, we propose **Med-Shicheng**, a general framework that enables a lightweight large language model to systematically learn and transfer **distinguished TCM physicians’ diagnostic-and-therapeutic philosophy** and **case-dependent adaptation rules** in a standardized way.
-Built upon **Tianyi** and implemented on **Qwen2.5-1.5B-Base**, Med-Shicheng:
+Implemented on **Qwen2.5-1.5B-Base**, Med-Shicheng:

 - internalizes the clinical logic and personal styles of **five National Masters / distinguished TCM physicians**,
 - handles the full chain from **etiology–pathogenesis** analysis to **prescription and follow-up adjustment**,